cybersemics/em-spec/spec.md

       - ✗ append
       - Spatial co-occurence over time induces synthesis
     - Emigration
+  - Dynamic Commands
+    - Expose API that lets you write functions
+    - Bind them to gestures or keyboard shortcuts
   - Metaprogramming
     - Description
       - My biggest breakthrough with em recently is the discovery and initial formalization of metaprogramming in em.
 That is, programming from within em itself self-reflectively operating on the content of em.
 With metaprogramming, features of em can be implemented in em: Settings is just another context with thoughts like “Theme” it “Font Size” that can be edited directly.
 Recently Edited Thoughts is just another context.
 It’s similar to how Search already works, except I am adding templates, type validation, and command triggers so that users can create their own dynamic and interactive contexts.
 This moves closer to the vision of em’s contextual data model as a universal sensemaking structure.